Our Tampines Hub: History

 Our Tampines Hub occupies the grounds of the former sports facilities of Tampines Stadium and Tampines Sports Hall, which was opened in December 1989 in conjunction with the adjacent Tampines Swimming Complex.
 This coincided with the HDB's plan for opening sporting facilities new housing estates in the late eighties.
-Tampines Stadium was also the home stadium of the S-League Tampines Rovers Football Club.
+Tampines Stadium was also the home stadium of the Singapore Premier League club, Tampines Rovers.

 Plans for a new proposed integrated lifestyle town hub development to be built on the site of Tampines Stadium and Tampines Sports Hall were unveiled on 21 January 2011, and was part of the Tampines Masterplan for 2011–2015.

 On 11 May 2013, a groundbreaking ceremony led by Members of Parliament for Tampines GRC was held at the former Tampines Stadium for what was to be for an integrated-community and sports facility on what was then known as Tampines Town Hub.
 By July that year, Tampines Stadium had been completely demolished.
 Construction commenced on 1 June 2014.

 The official name of "Tampines Town Hub" was unveiled as Our Tampines Hub on 30 August 2015 with more than 2,000 residents in attendance.
 Residents also received updates and progress on the features and facilities offered.
 Residents also had a chance to vote and decide on the hub's logo.
-OTH opened in three stages, becoming fully operational on 6 August 2017.
+OTH opened in three phases starting from November 2016, becoming fully operational by 6 August 2017.